Querables/querables-java/README.md

-# QuerableMap
+# querables-java
-Java Map implementation allowing querying.
+Data structures for Java allowing more complex queries than standard ones.